csalgo70/DevLabs/EvalAzureDocDb.md

 ##Database Operations

 Current thought is that we would have a  **Manual Review database** which would have a **Risk Mod Collection** and we need to support the following operations.
+Another idea is to have one collection per tenant since we essentially want to have a sorted queue by tenant and later by tenant & agent.

 #### <i class="icon-file"></i> Create a document